-It’s not every day that we have the highest peak-to-peak suspension bridge in the world all to ourselves!
+It’s not every day that we have the highest peak-to-peak suspension bridge in the world all to ourselves.
 Apparently we always just need to sightsee when the weather is at its worst.

 Let’s do it!

 We’re hoping to return later this year to hike to the Quille du Diable and Le Dôme summits, but with so many places on our Alps hiking list, we might never make it back to Les Diablerets.

-The company released a neat video of the bridge’s construction – check out the guy at 1:35 and 1:49.
-How much would they have to pay you to be up there?
+The company released a neat video of the bridge’s construction.
+Check out the guy at 1:35 and 1:49.
+How much would they have to pay you to be up there?!

 The cable car ride from Col du Pillon to the summit of Scex Rouge takes about 15 minutes.

-If you just want to see the bridge and hike at the top but aren’t skiing, a regular price adult round trip ticket from Col du Pillon to Scex Rouge and back to Col du Pillon costs 79 chf.
-If you have any of the Swiss GA or Half-Fare Cards, this same ticket will cost 40 chf.
-Considering that a single adult day pass for the Glacier 3000 for a skier is only 62 chf, it might be better to check out the bridge while you’re there to ski.
+If you just want to see the bridge and hike at the top but aren’t skiing, a regular price adult round trip ticket from Col du Pillon to Scex Rouge and back to Col du Pillon costs 79 CHF.
+If you have any of the Swiss GA or Half-Fare Cards, this same ticket will cost 40 CHF.
+Considering that a single adult day pass for the Glacier 3000 for a skier is only 62 CHF, it might be better to check out the bridge while you’re there to ski.

-- Parking is free, which is a huge plus – like the Swiss flag!
+Parking is FREE, which is a huge plus – like the Swiss flag!